Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 31/01/2015
+	- Fixed bug where opening the stats before they'd show up automatically at end-round would leave the mouse cursor stuck on the screen.
+	- Fixed edge case where if the only stats available were Marine Commander drops, the client would not display any stats even after receiving them.
+	- Made the stats add the Commanders to the final stats regardless of their field player stats.
+	- Made the stats UI highlight your own row.
+	- Added a way for server operators to disable autoshowing the end game stats (clients can still bring them up with the Request/Voiceover key, default X).
+Servers can toggle it with "sv_plus autodisplayendstats true/false" in console or modifying NS2PlusServerConfig.json.

 - 29/01/2015
 	- Fixed bug where opening/closing the scoreboard would reset the HUD.
 	- Changed the way the stats were sorted from Accuracy first to Kills first.